nebfield/snpQT/docs/user-guide/quickstart.md

 * Inputs:
     * `--vcf`: This workflow requires a valid VCF file of human genomic data
-    * `--fam`: This workflow also requires an accompanying plink .fam file which should contain the same samples as the VCF file.
+    * `--fam`: This workflow also requires an accompanying PLINK .fam file which should contain the same samples as the VCF file.
 * snpQT options:
     * `--convert_build` runs the [build conversion workflow](workflows.md#build-conversion)
 	* `--input_build` tells the [build conversion workflow](workflows.md#build-conversion) that the input data are aligned on b37